 As our population continues to grow, we will see more mature age people in our community and workplaces.
 Australians are ageing and so our labour pool is shrinking.

-Workers aged over 55 are 5 times less likely to change jobs than workers aged 20-24.
+- high retention rates - workers aged over 55 are 5 times less likely to change jobs than workers aged 20-24

-Older workers can often be flexible in relation to part-time work or other flexible work arrangements, when needed.
+- flexibility - older workers can often be flexible in relation to part-time work or other flexible work arrangements, when needed

-Older workers can be excellent workplace mentors or coaches.
+- workplace mentoring - older workers can be excellent workplace mentors or coaches

 - offering training, skill development and promotion opportunities equally to all workers